The Beaufort Scale

 driving, driving, your crumpled address in there

-somewhere, and steering, as he tends to, poorly.
+somewhere, and steering, as is his wont, poorly.

 first published in the New Statesman, 21-27 March 2025